-Turning On the Radio‡
+Turning On the Radio

-1. Push the On/Off Switch to turn the power on or off. - If the power-up test is successful, the display shows SELFTEST momentarily, followed by the Home screen and the Codeplug Alias.
+1. Rotate the On/Off/Volume Control Knob clockwise until you hear a click. - If the power-up test is successful, you see a splash screen on the radio display, followed by the Home screen and the Codeplug Alias. - If the power-up test is unsuccessful, you see Error XX/YY (XX/YY is an alphanumeric code).

-You see a green spot when the switch is in the ON position.
-If the power-up test is successful, you see momentary MOTOROLA on the DRSM.

-NOTE: If the power-up test is unsuccessful, you see ER XX/YY (XX/YY is an alphanumeric code) on your DRSM screen.
-Turn off your radio, check the battery, and turn on your radio.

-If your radio fails the power-up test again, record the ER XX/YY code and contact your dealer.
+If the radio fails to power-up after repeating a few times, record the Error XX/YY code and contact your dealer.